ChifiSource/ChifiLaboratory.jl/README.md

 </div>

 ###### χφ
 Welcome to the **chifi master server**.
-This is a master session built to accomplish two goals.
+This server hopes to accomplish the following:
 - Provide a homepage explaining what **chifi** is, as well as more information on **chifi** projects.
 - Facilitate **chifi** account logins and settings for `OliveCreator` and other **chifi** apps.
 - Provide a web-based management solution for managing **chifi** the servers of chifi apps.